twisted/twisted/docs/web/howto/web-in-60/session-endings.rst

-:LastChangedDate: $LastChangedDate$
-:LastChangedRevision: $LastChangedRevision$
-:LastChangedBy: $LastChangedBy$

 Session Endings
 ===============

 The previous two examples introduced Twisted Web's session APIs.
 This included accessing the session object, storing state on it, and retrieving it later, as well as the idea that the :api:`twisted.web.server.Session <Session>` object has a lifetime which is tied to the notional session it represents.
 This example demonstrates how to exert some control over that lifetime and react when it expires.

 The lifetime of a session is controlled by the ``sessionTimeout`` attribute of the ``Session`` class.
 This attribute gives the number of seconds a session may go without being accessed before it expires.
 The default is 15 minutes.
 In this example we'll change that to a different value.

 One way to override the value is with a subclass:

 .. code-block:: python

     from twisted.web.server import Session